 Audit findings requiring corrective action are listed in the corrective action plan.
-The findings identified during this audit should be addressed by Monaghan County Council so that the effectiveness of the service can be improved.
-In addition, findings in this series of audits should be disseminated to all local authorities by the local authority veterinary service and/or the FSAI to enhance official controls nationally.
+The findings identified during this audit should be addressed by Sligo County Council so that the effectiveness of the service can be improved.
+In addition, findings in this series of audits should be disseminated to all local authorities by local authority veterinary service and/or the FSAI to enhance official controls nationally.

-Annex I: Summary of On-site Findings
+Annex I: Summary of Onsite Findings